malinlarsson/courses/annotation/2017/practical_session/ExerciseGeneBuilding.md

 We will therefore first run our annotation project in the traditional way, with proteins and ESTs, and then repeat the process with a well-trained ab-initio gene predictor.
 You can then compare the output to get an idea of how crucial the use of a gene predictor is.
 However, before we get our hands dirty, we need to understand Maker a little better...

-## Organizing the data

-The data we are providing for the course is organized in the following way in the folder annotation\_course:

-course\_material/data/prokka

-course\_material/data/human

-course\_material/data/dmel

-- chromosome_4/

-  - bam/

-  - chromosome/

-  - evidence/

-  - raw_computes/

-  - annotation/

-  - cegma/

-  - RNAseq/

-- full_genome/

-course\_material/data/blastdb/

-course\_material/git/

-course\_material/lib/

-course\_material/script

-course\_material/augustus_path/

-The folder git contains scripts that we will use to analyse or format data. the folder lib contains perl library required by perl script.
-The Blastdb folder will be used for the functional annotation exercise tomorrow.

 ## Loading Maker